bluurryy/bump-scope/README.md

 ## Allocator Methods

-The bump allocator provides many methods to conveniently allocate values, strings and slices.
+The bump allocator provides many methods to conveniently allocate values, strings, and slices.
 Have a look at the documentation of `Bump` for a method overview.

 ## Scopes and Checkpoints